Skip to main content

 8. (Optional) - you can select to view only the log output by adding it from the Available Fields list in the left hand pane using the (+) button revealed on mouse hover

-Log messages are displayed in the message column.
+Log messages are displayed in the log column.

-By default, Kibana only shows logs for the last 15 minutes.
+By default, Opensearch only shows logs for the last 15 minutes.
 If no logs are available for that time range, you will receive the warning ‘No results match your search criteria’.

-To change the time range, select the clock icon in the menu bar.
+To change the time range, select the bar next to the calendar icon at the top of the page.
 There are several presets or you can define a custom time range.

 Managing Deployments